cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   large and frequently reused

 QSF:
-: An optimized generic scheme for the case where the traditional component is a nominal group and the PQ component has strong binding properties
+: An optimized generic framwork for the case where the traditional component is a nominal group and the PQ component has strong binding properties

-These schemes share a common overall structure, differing mainly in how they compute the final shared secret and the security requirements of their components.
+These framworks share a common overall structure, differing mainly in how they compute the final shared secret and the security requirements of their components.